mmbman/Katagiri/1980-07-12-Karma-Conclusion.md

 **Question:** Hojo-san?
 Do you remember in Huston Smith’s Dogen lectures, I think it was the last one, he compared Saint John of the Cross and Dogen.
 And he talked about grace being always present; the general grace in Buddhism.
 It’s his idea that there were similarities between Saint John and Dogen in this way.
 I wonder if maybe that concept of the right conditions and time would be a way of staying in contact with that grace, or even maybe not wanting to use that term.

-**Katagiri:** Grace is not something coming from heaven, or from some other person, or from something else, okay?
+**Katagiri Roshi:** Grace is not something coming from heaven, or from some other person, or from something else, okay?
 Grace in Buddhism is actual practice, practice itself.

 When you do gassho, gassho is human action.
 One point is [karma] as inheritance: maybe you did [something] in the past, as a Buddhist or not; maybe you were one of the Indians related with Buddhism, and that’s why you can do this now.
 Maybe you can understand it in that way.
 On the other hand, gassho is nothing but energy...